 Babies up to 1 year of age, who are on Breastfeeding get Directly Antibodies and Medications from their mothers.
 As per Many Studies Mother’s Bodies makes Antibodies to Fight Germs and Diseases on behalf of Babies and these are passed through Breast Milk which keeps Babies Safe and Healthy.

 That is the Reason all Pediatrician suggest mothers to keep Breastfeeding their babies till they start developing immunity.
 Mother’s milk is known to have magical capabilities in preventing diarrhea, vomiting, constipation, eczema, and many other infections.
-No formula milk can make as a perfect substitute of mother’s milk.
+No formula milk can make as a perfect substitute for mother’s milk.

 It has been said that if the mother has suffered from some disease or illness earlier in her life and have had developed antibodies to fight against that disease, then the same antibodies will be passed to your baby and she will be automatically protected/ immune from that illness.